Boston: American Revolution and Siege of Boston

-The weather continuing boisterous the next day and night, giving the enemy time to improve their works, to bring up their cannon, and to put themselves in such a state of defence, that I could promise myself little success in attacking them under all the disadvantages I had to encounter.

-— William Howe, 5th Viscount Howe, in a letter to William Legge, 2nd Earl of Dartmouth, about the British army's decision to leave Boston, dated March 21, 1776.

 Boston played a central role in the American Revolution.
-Many crucial events of the American Revolution and subsequent American Revolutionary War occurred in or near Boston, where the city's revolutionary spirit against Britain's colonial governance was demonstrable and ultimately inspiring to the rest of the Thirteen Colonies.
-When the British Parliament passed the Stamp Act in 1765, the homes of Andrew Oliver, the official tasked with enforcing the Act, and Thomas Hutchinson, then lieutenant governor of Massachusetts Bay Colony, were raved by Boston mobs.
-The British responded by sending two regiments to Boston in 1768 in an attempt to quell the revolt, but the increased British military presence in Boston only ended up further inflaming the Boston colonists.
-In 1770, during the Boston Massacre, British troops fired into a Boston mob that was protesting their presence.
-The massacre forced the British to withdraw their troops and helped fuel revolutionary sentiment in the colonies.
+Many crucial events of the American Revolution and subsequent American Revolutionary War occurred in or near Boston, where the city's revolutionary spirit against unpopular policies of the British Parliament was widespread and ultimately inspiring to the rest of the Thirteen Colonies.
+When Parliament passed the Stamp Act 1765, the homes of Andrew Oliver, the official tasked with enforcing the Act, and Thomas Hutchinson, then lieutenant governor of Massachusetts Bay Colony, were raved by Boston mobs.
+The British government responded by sending 2,000 troops of the 14th Foot and 29th Foot to Boston in 1768 to occupy the city and enforce Crown authority, which further inflamed tensions.
+In 1770, five soldiers of the 29th Foot fired into a Boston mob in what became known as the Boston Massacre, which led to the withdrawal of the occupational troops and helped fuel revolutionary sentiment in the colonies.

-In May 1773, Parliament passed the Tea Act, which many colonists saw as a British attempt to compel them to accept taxes established by the Townshend Acts.
+In May 1773, Parliament passed the Tea Act, which many colonists saw as an attempt by Parliament to compel them to accept taxes established by the Townshend Acts.
 This led to the Boston Tea Party, a defining event of the American Revolution in which angered Bostonians threw an entire shipment of tea sent from the East India Company into Boston Harbor, escalating the American Revolution.
-The British monarchy responded furiously, implementing the Intolerable Acts and demanding compensation for the tea destroyed during the Boston Tea Party.
+Parliament responded by implementing the Intolerable Acts and demanding compensation for the destroyed tea.
 This response, in turn, angered the colonists further, leading to the Battles of Lexington and Concord on April 19, 1775, the first battles of the American Revolutionary War, which were fought around Boston in Massachusetts Bay Colony.